FluxML/ONNX.jl/README.md

 ONNX.jl : Read [ONNX](https://onnx.ai/) graphs and load these models in Julia.
 ONNX.jl provides an instance of transfer learning into Julia, by reading pretrained models from ONNX format to [Flux.jl](https://github.com/FluxML/Flux.jl).
 This is done by generating the DataFlow graph from the model, and then reading it as Julia code.

-Note: If you're using julia-0.6, checkout to the `v0.6` branch.

 ## Loading models

 You need to have the `model.onnx` ( or in some cases `model.pb` ) file,  which will be read.
 Several pretrained ONNX model files can also be downloaded from [here](https://github.com/onnx/models).
 Now that we have the `model.onnx` file, we can read it into Flux as :